- Simple Five Card Spread Explained - August 1, 2022

 There is no right or wrong way to structure a New Year spread, but I have some ideas that may be useful as you develop your own spread.
 Some of these ideas work better as a prospective outlook spread, while some work better as a retrospective of the previous year.
 Find what works for you, and feel free to tweak as you go.

-• Separate the Major Arcana cards from the Minor Arcana, and for each season, quarter, or month, pull one Major Arcana card to represent the major lesson that will be learned during that time and a few Minor Arcana cards to represent the more day-to-day cycles that will be occurring.
+- Separate the cards from the , and for each season, quarter, or , pull one to represent the major lesson that will be learned during that time and a few cards to represent the more day-to-day cycles that will be occurring.
 Put these cards together to create a story of what the querent may expect for the year to come.

-• You may wish to pull a card for lessons learned from the previous season and then a card for what lesson you may learn in the same season of the new year.
+- You may wish to pull a for lessons learned from the previous season and then a for what lesson you may learn in the same season of the new year.
 See how these two cards create a story and how you are shifting from the energy of the previous year into the new one.
-You can even pull a clarifying card to represent what actions you can take to make this shift happen.
+You can even pull a clarifying to represent what actions you can take to make this shift happen.

 Questions for the Spread

-• How can I shift from my old self into my new self in the coming year?
+- How can I shift from my old self into my new self in the ?

 These are just a few of the questions that work well in a New Year spread and should give you a general overview of what you can ask.
 Did any of these questions spark more questions or ideas?
 If so, great!
 Write those down and integrate them into your spread.
 The more personalized your spread becomes, the more flow will be present as you actually perform the reading.